 Uncle Ellis loves to drink coffee so I decided to bring him some.
-I stopped by Sam’s Club and purchased a bag of Starbucks Limited Edition Holiday Blend coffee and a box of Artisan Fresh cinnamon muffins.
-I knew he’d appreciate this delicious pairing because he’s very thrifty and would never buy something so indulgent for himself.
+I bought a high-end brand of coffee because he’s very thrifty and would never buy something so indulgent for himself.

 I arrived at his house and rang the doorbell.
 He opened the door surprised to see me.

 “Hey, what are you doing here?”

 “I brought you some coffee and muffins to honor your military service,” I said.

 “Wow, thanks,” he said.
 “Come in.”

 I went straight to the kitchen and brewed a pot of the Starbucks coffee, poured him a cup and gave him one of the cinnamon muffins.
 He sipped the coffee, nibbled on the muffin and smiled.